Hiking the Tongariro Crossing is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 Summer is, of course, the best time to attempt the hike, as being at high altitude, the weather needs to be a real concern.
 If conditions don’t look good, then don’t risk it, and heed the national park warnings, as things can change quickly and dramatically.

-You can make the crossing in winter when the landscapes are iced over and covered in snow, but to do this you will need an experienced local guide, ice picks and other specialist equipment, and have previous mountaineering experience.
+You can make the crossing in winter when the landscapes are iced over and covered in snow, but to do this you will need an experienced local guide, ice picks and other specialist equipments, and have previous mountaineering experience.

 We did the crossing in later March and had absolutely gorgeous weather, albeit a little windy.
 That said, I spent most of the hike in my down jacket until we reached the long descent at the end.
 We did wear hats, but no gloves, to keep the wind out of our ears.